Frequently Asked Questions

 - Most anti-seizure medications have sedation as a side effect.
 If your child seems debilitated by this, speak to your child’s neurologist to see if there might be an alternative medication.

-My toddler has deficits as a result of cavernous angioma.
+My toddler has deficits as a result of cavernous malformation.
 Are there any programs that can help us?

 Most states offer early intervention programs that serve children from birth to age 3.
 The criteria for entering these programs can vary from locality to locality.
 Most often, children can receive occupational, speech, and physical therapy at no cost to the family and can participate in socialization programs such as playgroups.
 Early intervention services that must be provided by each state can be found in Part C of the Individuals with Disabilities Education Act (IDEA).
 Our website offers links to disability resources.
 You should be able to find your local early intervention service provider by calling the Special Education Coordinator for your school district.

-My preschool child has deficits as a result of cavernous angioma.
+My preschool child has deficits as a result of cavernous malformation.
 How and when should I tell our school district?

 Many children can begin receiving special services through their school district at the preschool level.
 Children can begin in-school programs at the beginning of the school year in which they will turn 3.
 In other words, your child may begin receiving services at age 2, if she will be 3 at some time during that school year.

 My child is hyperactive and has attention problems.
-Could this be from his or her cavernous angioma?
+Could this be from his or her cavernous malformation?

-If one is available to you, a special private school that targets children with ADHD or LD can provide a learning environment geared to your child.
+If one is available to you, a special private school that targets children with ADHD or learning disabilities can provide a learning environment geared to your child.
 These schools usually feature small class sizes, individualized instruction, and special needs accommodations as an integrated part of the learning program.
 With a letter from a physician indicating the medical necessity of the placement, tuition for this kind of private school can be tax-deductible as a medical expense.
 With a great deal of advocating, and perhaps the help of an attorney, you may also be able to receive partial tuition compensation from your school district.
-Many of our families also choose to homeschool their children with attention or learning differences.
+Many of our families also choose to homeschool their children.

 What should I include in the emergency plan that I give to my child’s school and caretakers?